Find out how to manage debt to pay it off faster and feel in control of your money.

 By taking action, you can stop a small debt from getting bigger.

 Talk to your creditors

 Talking to the people you owe money to can be stressful.
-Financial Counselling Australia has developed a range of tools on the Debt Self Help website.
+Using a financial counsellor may help you.

 Ask about payment plans

-A lot of businesses offer payment plans to help you pay off your debt without increasing it.
-MoneySmart’s approach to trouble with debt can help you better manage particular debt issues, such as utility bills and credit cards.
+Many businesses offer payment plans to help you pay off your debt without increasing it.
+MoneySmart’s approach to trouble with debt can help you better manage your debt issues for things like utility bills and credit cards.

-An overdrawn account is when more money is taken out of your account than you have.
-This may lead to a debt or fee that you have to repay.
+An overdrawn bank account is when more money is taken out than you have.
+This may lead to a debt or fees you have to pay.